Aidagorgani/BusyBus-App-Main-Screen/README.md

 # BusyBus App Main Screen
-Thi is the main screen of BusyBus application which has been developed using HTML and CSS focused on box model.
+This is the main screen of BusyBus application which has been developed using HTML and CSS focused on box model.
 ![](https://github.com/Aidagorgani/BusyBus-App-Main-Screen/blob/master/Desktop%20-%203.png)